matteomedini/traejctory-reconstruction-2026/README.md

 This project reconstructs racing lines from iRacing telemetry and compares a target lap against a reference lap on a corner-by-corner basis.

-The core idea is simple: iRacing does not provide a directly usable GPS racing line in the telemetry stream, so this project rebuilds the trajectory from physical telemetry channels and then compares that reconstructed line against GPS-derived trajectories for validation and visual inspection.
+iRacing does not provide a directly usable GPS racing line in the telemetry stream, so this project rebuilds the trajectory from physical telemetry channels and then compares that reconstructed line against GPS-derived trajectories for validation and visual inspection.

 The output is:
-- corner-by-corner advice labels for `entry`, `apex`, and `exit`
+ advice labels at every curve for `entry`, `apex`, and `exit`
 - physical trajectory plots
 - GPS vs physical comparison plots for each corner

-## Why This Project
+## Why This Project is useful

 In iRacing, telemetry is available in real time, but native position data is not exposed in a way that directly gives a clean racing line for driver comparison.